“Karsk!” said Tess. “I wondered when you were going to spring him on us.”

-Steve said, “Okay, Tess probably told you about the werewolf ambush and taking Lydia prisoner.
+Steve said, “Okay, Tess probably explained the werewolf ambush and taking Lydia prisoner.
 Instead of killing her they’ve begun to trust her.”

-“This prisoner werewolf she’s going to help them free—is this like her boyfriend or something?”
+“This prisoner they’re going to rescue—is this like her werewolf boyfriend or something?”

 “She’s on probation,” said Mary.